LogtalkDotOrg/logtalk3/tools/ports_profiler/NOTES.md

 This tool counts and reports the number of times each port in the *procedure box model* is traversed during the execution of queries.
+It can also report the number of times each clause (or grammar rule) is used.
 It is inspired by the ECLiPSe `port_profiler` tool.

 The procedure box model is the same used in the debugger tool.
 This is an extended version of the original Byrd's four port model.
 Besides